maharmstone/btrfs/README.md

 and go to the Btrfs tab.
 There should be a button which allows you to change the drive letter.

+* I'm still having problems with drive letters

+In Regedit, try deleting the relevant entries in `HKEY_LOCAL_MACHINE\SYSTEM\MountedDevices`, then rebooting.

 * How do I format a partition as Btrfs?

 Use the included command line program mkbtrfs.exe.
 We can't add Btrfs to Windows' own